docker/compose/docs/reference/up.md

     -t, --timeout TIMEOUT      Use this timeout in seconds for container shutdown when attached or when containers are already running. (default: 10)
+    --remove-orphans           Remove containers for services not defined in the Compose file

 ```